Masdar Institute

 The Masdar Institute of Science and Technology in Masdar City, Abu Dhabi, was a private, higher-education and research institute active from 2007 to 2017, when it merged with two other institutions, namely Petroleum Institute and Khalifa University, to become the multi-campus, sole-branded Khalifa University.
 Its previous structure, now part of Khalifa University, is now known as the Masdar City campus.

 The Masdar Institute was an integral part of the nonprofit side of the Masdar Initiative and was the first institution to occupy Masdar City.
 The Technology and Development Program at MIT provided scholarly assessment and advice to the Masdar Institute.

 History

 The Masdar Institute, established on 25 February 2007, was developed by Hip Hing Construction, with the architectural firm Foster and Partners.
 The first phase of the project was managed by CH2M Hill.
 As of 2017, it employed 85 faculty members and had an enrollment of 456 students.
 Its establishment was part of a resource diversification policy for Abu Dhabi, along with Masdar City and the Zayed Future Energy Prize.

 The same year, the institute completed a thermal energy storage project with the Norwegian company EnergyNest AS in Abu Dhabi, which was continued for improvement until 2017.

-In 2017, Masdar merged with the Petroleum Institute and Khalifa University, to become the multi-campus and sole-branded Khalifa University.
+Also in 2017, Masdar merged with the Petroleum Institute and Khalifa University, to become the multi-campus and sole-branded Khalifa University.